 The session and cocktail prep went extremely smoothly because of the impressive bartenders that provide the help to get things ready, and I can’t thank them enough for their efforts.

 The actual session went well.
 Even though there wasn’t a slide presentation because of the setup, I still use presentation software to keep track of my notes and discussion topics.
 I usually have a presentation remote, but I misplaced it which made it hard for me to keep a steady pace to the presentation.
 Other than that little hiccup, I felt the session went really well.
 There were a ton of great questions and many of them I had no problem answering.
 It is also gratifying to know that some of my research on the history of New Orleans was new to many locals.

-After the session the team that made things happen decided to hit Luke’s Restaurant for a late night bite.
+After the session, the team that made things happen decided to hit Luke’s Restaurant for a late night bite.
 When you have that many bartenders in a room the conversation flows like water over Niagara Falls.
-Chris McMillian is a natural conversationalists with an impressive capacity for cocktail and drink history.
+Chris McMillian is a natural conversationalist with an impressive capacity for cocktails and drink history.